Writing Program (WRC)

 WRC 1023.
 Freshman Composition II.
 (3-0) 3 Credit Hours.
 (TCCN = ENGL 1302)

-Prerequisite: WRC 1013.
 Building on the skills introduced in Freshman Composition I, Freshman Composition II focuses on persuasive communication and critical thinking.
 The course provides intensive writing practice in developing argumentative claims, addressing logical fallacies, and understanding bias and assumptions to help students write clear and effective arguments.
 Students will further develop the ability to communicate with professional and academic audiences through written, oral, and visual methods by means of individual and team projects.
 Freshman Composition II continues to develop quantitative literacy skills and to promote ethical decision-making through responsible methods of data analysis and research.
 The course develops students’ critical thinking skills through the analysis and evaluation of primary and secondary sources in order to create source-based arguments.
 The course also encourages students to think critically through self-reflection.
 Students may enroll in a discipline-specific section of the course, such as business, communication (documentaries or internet arguments), environmental issues, quantitative literacy, science/pseudoscience, or social sciences.
 This course, or an equivalent, is required to fulfill the Core Curriculum requirement in Communication.
 Offered: Fall, Spring, Summer.
 Course Fees: DL01 $75; LRC1 $12; LRF1 $30; STSF $6.

 WRC 3013.
 Writing Strategies for the Pre-law Student.
 (3-0) 3 Credit Hours.

-Prerequisite: Completion of Core Curriculum requirement in rhetoric.
+Prerequisite: Completion of Core Curriculum requirement in Communication.
 This writing course is designed for students planning to become attorneys.
 It emphasizes clear, concise writing, as well as editing conventions necessary to produce readable and correct prose, free of jargon and inflated language.
 It provides students with an opportunity to improve their ability to express their understanding of law and its application to fact scenarios.
 The course introduces organizational strategies used to identify relevant elements of facts and law appropriate to the construction of well-written arguments and documents.
 Generally offered: Spring, Summer.
-Course Fees: LRF1 $30; STSF $6; WRC1 $5; DL01 $75.
+Course Fee: LRF1 $30; STSF $6; WRC1 $5; DL01 $75.

 WRC 4123.
 Topics in Writing.
 (3-0) 3 Credit Hours.